qiime2/docs/source/16s-overview.md

 Note that this places generically named files (e.g. `feature-table.txt`) into the output directory, so you may want to immediately rename the files to something more information (or somehow ensure that they stay in their original directory)!

-You can also use the handy [qiime2R](https://github.com/jbisanz/qiime2R) package to import qiime2 artifacts directly into R.
+You can also use the handy [qiime2R](https://github.com/jbisanz/qiime2R) package to import QIIME 2 artifacts directly into R.

 ### After that...